 Other more recent innovations in zoning such as overlay districts, transfer of development rights, and even impact fees sometimes find their way into a zoning regulations.

-In a word, yes.
-If you don't like a zoning outcome, you need an attorney.
-Really.
-Beyond the city council, town hall meeting, town board, or whatever it's called at your place, there's really no recourse except to a court.
+In a word, yes, zoning is legal.
+If you do not like a zoning outcome, you need an attorney.
+Beyond the city council, town hall meeting, town board, or whatever it may be called where you live, there is really no recourse except to a court.

 If you want to argue that the whole idea of zoning is illegal and un-American, forget it.
 Your side lost about 80 years ago.